Semester

 Field Sites

-You will visit different ecosystems and communities which may include: the vast savannas at the foot of Mt.
-Kilimanjaro, national parks and wildlife management areas in the Amboseli-Tsavo ecosystem, ranches and farms, rural villages, Maasai Mara National Reserve, conservancies, and farms, acacia forests, Indigenous communities, and wildlife migratory corridors.
+You will visit different ecosystems and communities which may include: the vast savannas in the foothills of Mt.
+Kilimanjaro, national parks and wildlife management areas in the Amboseli-Tsavo ecosystem, ranches and farms, rural villages, Maasai Mara National Reserve, conservancies and farms, acacia forests, Indigenous communities, and migratory wildlife corridors.

 Other Kenya Programs